 Where is the city of Saratoga?
 This is a “west valley” community in Santa Clara County.
-You’ll find it just north of Los Gatos and Monte Sereno along Highway 9, and just south of Cupertino, and like them, it sits at the foothills of the Santa Cruz Mountains and provides a path to the coast, also via Highway 9 (Big Basin Way).
-I created a map using Google My Maps and you can see some of the Saratoga landmarks there.
+You’ll find it just north of Los Gatos and Monte Sereno along Highway 9, and just south of Cupertino, and like them, it sits at the foothills of the Santa Cruz Mountains and provides a path to the coast via scenic Highway 9 (Big Basin Way).
+I created a map using Google My Maps where you can locate some of the landmarks of Saratoga, CA.

 Downtown Saratoga, CA, known as “Saratoga Village” or simply “the Village” is an active strip along Big Basin Way with shops, boutiques, restaurants, spas, and wine tasting bars.
 Just off this main drag you’ll also find the lovely Wildwood Park.
 It is less busy at night than Los Gatos, so those who prefer things a little quieter will love it here.

 There are plenty of events and entertainment to keep you busy with venues such as Villa Montalvo, the Mountain Winery, the Hakone historic estate and gardens, West Valley College, vineyards and horseback riding all within town limits.